ThatSkiPatroller/UTA-AUS-FSF-PT-12-2020-U-C/19-React/01-Activities/01-Stu_DocumentationQuestions/README.md

 * While those are installing, work with your group to answer each of the following questions using the [ReactJS Documentation](https://facebook.github.io/react/):

 1. In the previous section we executed Create React App.
 What is it for?
+ - Installs a boiler plate app
 2. What are some benefits of using ReactJS?
+ - Reusable components
+ - Greater developer tools
+ - Virtual DOM
+ - Easier to write with JSX

 3. What is a React component?
 Hint: Check the "Components and Props" section of the React documentation.
+ - Components let you split the UI into independent, reusable pieces, and think about each piece in isolation

 4. What is the significance of the `ReactDOM.render` method?
 Hint: Check the "ReactDOM" section of the documentation.
+ - Renders user interface

 5. What is JSX?
 Why does Facebook recommend using it?
 Hint: Check the "Introducing JSX" section of the documentation.